-the community, Sandy Bay.
-The purpose of activities held great value and activities helped them helping students these activities was to raise contributed to the develop a sense of empathy develop empathy students' awareness and development of their and compassion towards the - and a sense of responsibility compassion towards those in need as well as fostering a sense of environmental responsibility.
+Sandy Bay.
+The purpose of these activities was to raise students' awareness and compassion towards those in need as well as fostering a sense of environmental responsibility.

 Various joint school service programs were held successfully this year, including the donation of New Year cards, artwork and pot of narcissus to Elderly homes, the outreach visit to the homeless in Sham Shui Po and a Day camp.

 Furthermore, some service activities were collaborated with NGOs, like the Windshield charitable foundation and the Orbits.
-Activities included the distribution of blissful bags and visiting the elderly homes and the Orbis Service compassionate nature towards the less privileged.
-Around 80% students agreed the OLE activities and WAMFO help them to develop their empathy and sense of responsibility. less privileged in society.
+Activities included the distribution of blissful bags and visiting the elderly homes and the Orbis Service Visit to the Visually Impaired.

+activities held great value and contributed to the development of their compassionate nature towards the less privileged.

+Around 80% students agreed the OLE activities and WAMFO help them to develop their empathy and sense of responsibility.

+activities helped them develop a sense of empathy and compassion towards the less privileged in society.
 The members in the school service group should recognize the importance of continuing and expanding these service initiatives, especially the continuation of working closely with the NGOs.
 Moreover, the school should continue to encourage participants to share their reflections and insights on the service activities they engage in.
 This will not only foster self-reflection but also allow us to continuously improve and refine our service initiatives.

+1.3.3

+To encourage

+students to reflect

+on their decisions

+and their impact

+during daily

+examen, so

+students will be

+better able to

+make informed

+Daily examen was conducted by Form Teachers &/or Examen monitor in the Homeroom period.
+Various support was given to FTs to help conduct Examen in class, e.g. examen resources available in Google Drive, music files in the monitors in classrooms.

-1.3.3 Impaired.
-Daily examen was Despite the regular time slot Students may not be willing To encourage conducted by Form Teachers of daily examen, several to do examen properly students to reflect &/or Examen monitor in the difficulties were observed, because they have not on their decisions Homeroom period.
-Various including the shortened realized how powerful it can and their impact support was given to FTs to time of examen due to class be in helping us to reflect during daily help conduct Examen in matters and students being and make better decisions. examen, so class, e.g. examen resources distracted and not doing We will focus more on students will be available in Google Drive, examen seriously. teaching students and staff music files in the monitors ĺ ÷ better able to music mes in the monitors the meaning and importance decisions in the future ways for FTs to help engage students in doing examen.
-1.3.4 To encourage students to pray, meditate and seek guidance from God when making important decisions which can help them develop a sense of purpose and direction in their lives lessons.
-The retreats were held with different themes according to the needs of different forms, but they all required participants to be in silence and pray to God.
-In general students were able to do so with the help from Br.
-Wong.
-As for RF lessons, prayers,various stories in the Bible and stories about different saints were shared in all forms.
+Despite the regular time slot of daily examen, several difficulties were observed, including the shortened time of examen due to class matters and students being distracted and not doing examen seriously.
+Students may not be willing to do examen properly because they have not realized how powerful it can be in helping us to reflect and make better decisions.
+We will focus more on teaching students and staff the meaning and importance of examen and provide more decisions in the future ways for FTs to help engage students in doing examen.
+1.3.4 We conducted Ignatian The retreats were held with The students found the To encourage retreats for F.3, 5 and 6 and different themes according retreats useful in soothing students to pray, incorporated related to the needs of different their anxiety for F.6 and they meditate and seek elements into our RF forms, but they all required were engaging in both F.5-6. guidance from lessons. participants to be in silence The retreats offered them a God when making and pray to God.
+In general chance to do deeper important students were able to do so reflection upon their daily decisions which with the help from Br. life experiences.
+RF students can help them Wong.
+As for RF lessons, were also engaging in doing develop a sense of prayers,various stories in the prayers, such as imaginative purpose and Bible and stories about prayer in F.5. direction in their different saints were shared lives in all forms.
 Catholic students were able to learn from the prayers and stories.
-The students found the retreats useful in soothing their anxiety for F.6 and they were engaging in both F.5-6.
-The retreats offered them a chance to do deeper reflection upon their daily life experiences.
-RF students were also engaging in doing prayers, such as imaginative prayer in F.5.